joelparkerhenderson/demo_loco_axum_tokio_rust/README.md

 listening on http://localhost:5150
 ```

-### Fixes
+### Fix

-If you get this optimization message, then that's fine, and you can optimize it later:
+If you get this optimization message about "pretty backtraces", then that's fine, and you can optimize it later:

 ```txt
 INFO app: loco_rs::config: loading environment from selected_path="config/development.yaml" environment=development
 WARN app: loco_rs::boot: pretty backtraces are enabled (this is great for development but has a runtime cost for production. disable with `logger.pretty_backtrace` in your config yaml) environment=development
 ```

-If you get this error message, then it means that your environment variable DATABASE_URL is not set correctly, so you'll need to fix it:
+If you get this error message about "PgDatabaseError", then it means that your environment variable DATABASE_URL is not connecting to your database correctly, so you'll need to fix either the variable or the your database server or your database connection:

 ```txt
 Error: DB(Conn(SqlxError(Database(PgDatabaseError { severity: Fatal, code: "28000", message: "role \"loco\" does not exist", detail: None, hint: None, position: None, where: None, schema: None, table: None, column: None, data_type: None, constraint: None, file: Some("miscinit.c"), line: Some(752), routine: Some("InitializeSessionUserId") }))))